colorpulse6/swash-flag-monorepo/readme.md

    - Custom AMI ID if you want to use a different base image
    - Defaults to Ubuntu 22.04 LTS in us-west-2 if not provided

+### Database Configuration Secrets

+6. **`DB_USERNAME`** (Required)
+   - Username for the PostgreSQL database
+   - Example: `swashflag_user`

+7. **`DB_PASSWORD`** (Required)
+   - Password for the PostgreSQL database user
+   - Should be a secure, random password
+   - Example: Generate with: `openssl rand -base64 16`

 ### Setting Up Secrets

 1. Go to your GitHub repository
 2. Click on "Settings" tab
 3. In the left sidebar, click "Secrets and variables" > "Actions"
 4. Click "New repository secret" and add each secret with its value

+### Setting Up Environment-Specific Secrets

+For proper environment isolation, this project uses GitHub Environments to store environment-specific secrets:

+1. Go to your GitHub repository
+2. Click on "Settings" tab
+3. In the left sidebar, click "Environments"
+4. Create three environments: `dev`, `staging`, and `prod`
+5. For each environment, add the following secrets:
+   - `DB_USERNAME`: Environment-specific database username (e.g., `swashflag_dev_user` for dev)
+   - `DB_PASSWORD`: Environment-specific secure password
+   - `JWT_SECRET`: Environment-specific JWT secret for authentication
+   - `ENCRYPTION_KEY`: Environment-specific encryption key

+This ensures each environment has its own set of credentials and secrets, improving security and isolation.

 ## Cost Optimization